atom-pt/arDRCNPlugin/README.md

 http://atom/index.php/sfPluginAdminPlugin/themes

-And sellect the arDRCNPlugin ooption and press "Save" button
+And sellect the arDRCNPlugin option and press "Save" button